mbo_utilities: User Guide#

 mbo.imwrite(

-lazy_array, # Source array to write
+lazy_array, # Source array (from imread or np.ndarray wrapped)

 outpath, # Output directory or file path

-num_frames=None, # Number of frames to write (None = all)
+num_frames=None, # Number of frames to write (None=all)

 register_z=False, # Enable Suite3D axial registration

-metadata=None, # Add metadata to this file
+metadata=None, # Additional metadata dict to embed

 overwrite=False, # Overwrite existing files

-target_chunk_mb=100, # Target chunk size for zarr/h5
+target_chunk_mb=100, # Target chunk size in MB for streaming

-output_name=None, # WIP: Custom output filename
+output_name=None, # Custom filename for .bin output

-**kwargs # Format-specific options
+**kwargs # Additional format-specific options

 )